 So, someone who is more physically active and has more muscle might have a higher BMI than someone who does not, yet does that make them less healthy?
 Quite the contrary.
 BMI can't measure one's blood pressure, metabolic blood panel, hormones, stress level, or sleeping habits.

-To put things in perspective Harvard Health even stated “Plenty of people have a high or low BMI and are healthy and, conversely, plenty of folks with a normal BMI are unhealthy.
-In fact, a person with a normal BMI who smokes and has a strong family history of cardiovascular disease may have a higher risk of early cardiovascular death than someone who has a high BMI but is a physically fit non-smoker”.
+In fact, a person with a normal BMI who smokes and has a strong family history of cardiovascular disease may have a higher risk of early cardiovascular death than someone who has a high BMI but is a physically fit non-smoker.”

 HAES Can Improve Mental Health & Self Esteem